 - Although old news now, the identity of the Green Goblin in the original Spider-Man comics was a well-kept secret for years before it was finally revealed to both Spidey and the readers.

-- Stormin' Norman did double time on this trope when he was revealed to be the true mastermind of the Clone Saga all along.
+- Stormin' Norman did double time on this trope when he was revealed to be the true mastermind of The Clone Saga all along.

-- His successor, the Hobgoblin, is arguably the king of this.
+- His successor, the Hobgoblin, is the king of this.
 His true identity was the single biggest plot point of the Spider-Man books in the eighties, and thanks to editorial interference, a really lame reveal, several more fake-out reveals, and judicious retconning, his real, this-is-it, honest-to-God-this-time identity wasn't revealed until fourteen years after he first took up the pumpkin bombs.

 - Roderick Kingsley, the true Hobgoblin all along, in fact first appeared in 1980, many years before the retcon and three years before he ever donned the Hobgoblin's hood, which actually brought his ID back to what his creating writer had intended.
-It was still one of the most convoluted rides in Marvel history, possibly only exceeded by the FF's Hyperstorm.
+It was still one of the most convoluted rides in Marvel history, possibly only exceeded by the Fantastic Four's Hyperstorm.

 - The Hush storyline in the Batman comics does this a few times, eventually becoming somewhat incomprehensible as to who was doing what.
 It first appears that Jason Todd was responsible, then Tommy Elliot, and then apparently the Riddler was responsible all along.